-The 2022 HIP first EUR 6 million allocation of Humanitarian assistance was devoted to respond to protection, health and education needs and priorities.
-In May 2022, a EUR 5 million top up was approved to provide emergency food assistance, such as the provision of cash for food, food vouchers, and in-kind food assistance to communities under the most acute food needs (IPC 4).
+The 2022 HIP first EUR 6 million allocation of Humanitarian assistance was mainly devoted to respond to protection, health and education needs and priorities.
+In May 2022, a EUR 5 million top up was approved to provide emergency food assistance, such as the provision of cash for food, food vouchers, and in-kind food assistance to communities under the most acute food needs (IPC/CH 4).
 The strategy included response in urban areas and complemented the WFP's Social Protection program.
-From the de-committed funds from the European Development Fund for humanitarian food assistance in the most vulnerable countries in Africa, Caribbean, and the Pacific; EUR 6.5 million have been allocated to Haiti, proposals have been received and are under discussion.
-The latter will be focused on areas with identified population on IPC 5 and high concentration of population in IPC 4 in order to prevent further deterioration of the food crisis.
+In October 2022, and EUR 6.5 million package has been allocated to Haiti, from the de-committed funds of the European Development Fund for humanitarian food assistance in the most vulnerable countries in Africa, Caribbean, and the Pacific.
+The actions are going to focus on areas with identified population on IPC/CH 5 and high concentration of population in IPC/CH 4 in order to prevent further deterioration of the food crisis.